All Episodes

 Well, that's what parents do.

-Well, that's what uh parents do.
+Well, that's what parents do, right?

-Uh governments should educate you.
+Governments should educate you.

-Well, that's what uh parents should do, right?
+Well, that's what parents should do, right?

 Government should make sure everything is fair between citizens.

-The government should intervene to help the less fortunate, well, that's parents intervening to make sure that the weakest and youngest child gets an equal share of food, right?
+Well, that's parents intervening to make sure that the weakest and youngest child gets an equal share of food, right?

-They don't because they're five, right?
+They don't, because they're five, right?

-So most people, when it comes to the state, and this is why people get so peculiarly intense about politics, they're not they're not talking about the government, they're talking about their parents.
+So most people, when it comes to the state, and this is why people get so peculiarly intense about politics, they're not talking about the government.

 And particularly if you have bad or neglectful parents, then a lot of people want the government to make up for all of that.

-But of course, when you want the government to be like your parents, it means that you stay yourself in a state of perpetual childhood.
+But of course, when you want the government to be like your parents, it means that you stay yourself in a state of perpetual childhood, forever reaching and manipulating.

 I mean, that's voting, right?